 Would you like to learn to live more in the "here and now"?
 People of all ages find this to be a wonderful source of peace and enjoyment.
 You can learn strategies to help you live in the moment more often so you are not overly focused on the past (which can contribute to depression) or the future (which can contribute to anxiety).

-These are ways of discovering more about yourself and your feelings in a non-threatening way through art, music, photography, writing and more.
+These are ways of discovering more about yourself and your thoughts and feelings in a non-threatening way through art, music, photography, writing or whatever form you choose.